A little about me...

 Virginia has composed many original songs which have been heard in multiple venues throughout NYC including the NYMF Festival, Joe's Pub, Times of Refreshing Christian Center (TORCC-NY), The King's College, and NYU.
 Her choral works have been performed at The King’s College, TORCC-NY, the Jubilee Chorus and Orchestra concerts (various NYC venues), Christ Church, St. George’s Episcopal Church, and by a dance company she co-founded in 2006 called Skylight Dance Theater.
 Her modern dance work, Daughters, which included her six-movement song cycle for women’s choir, First and Fairest, was performed to sold-out houses at The Salvation Army’s Theater 315 in Times Square, New York City, featuring soprano soloist Judith Blazer and conducted by choirmaster Kamel Boutros.

-Virginia has also served as co-author, co-composer/lyricist, and leading performer in multiple musicals produced at Times of Refreshing Christian Centre, NY (torcc.org), the most recent being The Fury of His Love, co-written with Dr. Robyn Kassas, and Nathan Kassas.
-She played a detective who is also a survivor of Satanic Ritual Abuse.
-She has several musicals she's writing currently in progress including Ivy Walls, Value Point, and City of Dreams (with Dr. Robyn Kassas and Nathan Kassas).
+Virginia has also served as co-author, co-composer/lyricist, and leading performer in multiple musicals produced at Times of Refreshing Christian Centre, NY (torcc.org), the most recent among them being The Table, and The Fury of His Love, co-written with Dr. Robyn Kassas, and Nathan Kassas.

-Virginia has served as Choirmaster and Musical Director for The King’s College, The Jubilee Chorus, Christ Church of New York, and St. George’s Episcopal Church and Grace Church of Greenwich.
+Virginia also has substantial experience in choral conducting having served as Choirmaster and Musical Director for The King’s College, The Jubilee Chorus, Christ Church of New York, and St. George’s Episcopal Church and Grace Church of Greenwich.
 She is honored to serve as the musical director at Times of Refreshing Christian Center (TORCC-NY) under the leadership of Associate Pastor Nathan Kassas, as well as pastors Dr. Robyn Kassas and Dr. Tony Kassas.
-One of the founding members of TORCC-NY, she also serves as president of the church's board of directors.
+Virginia also serves as president of the board of directors at TORCC-NY.

-Virginia holds a M.F.A. from NYU’s Tisch School of the Arts in Musical Theater Writing, where she was mentored by acclaimed opera composer Ricky Ian Gordon.
+Virginia holds a M.F.A. from NYU’s Tisch School of the Arts in Musical Theater Writing, where she was mentored by acclaimed opera and musical theatre composer Ricky Ian Gordon.
 She also holds a B.S. from Duke University in Mathematics and Music.